Marshall scores 31, Xavier beats rival Cincinnati 73-66

+CINCINNATI (AP)Naji Marshall opened Xavier’s scoring with a no-hesitation 3.
+He hit a floater and a fade-away jumper, all in the opening minutes.

+From every spot on the floor, he dominated the city’s annual crosstown rivalry.

-CINCINNATI (AP)Naji Marshall tied his career high with 31 points and Xavier regained the city’s bragging rights on its home court, beating Cincinnati 73-66 Saturday for its ninth win in the last 13 games of the crosstown rivalry.
+The junior forward tied his career high with 31 points, and Xavier regained the city’s bragging rights on its home court Saturday, beating Cincinnati 73-66 for its ninth win in the last 13 games of the crosstown rivalry.

+”He was ready for it, man,” Xavier coach Travis Steele said. ”He just kind of had that flow tonight.
+Overall he was the best player on the floor.
+I don’t think it was even close.”

+The annual rivalry game is a chance for players to write their legacy.
+Marshall’s 31 points, eight rebounds and career-high five steals will go down among the most notable performances.

-The junior forward led a run that built the Musketeers’ lead to 16 in the second half.
-Xavier (9-1) was never seriously threatened down the stretch.
-The Musketeers have won eight straight against the Bearcats at the Cintas Center.
+Marshall had the biggest plays on both ends of the floor during a run that pushed Xavier’s lead to 16 in the second half.
+The Musketeers (9-1) were never seriously threatened the rest of the way, leading by no fewer than seven points.

+”Marshall really took over the game,” first-year Cincinnati coach John Brannen said. ”He did that the majority of the game, not just the first half.
+It really was an unbelievable game.”

-Cincinnati (6-3) beat the beat the Musketeers 62-47 at home last season but failed to get its first back-to-back wins in the series since 1994-95.
+Cincinnati (6-3) beat the Musketeers 62-47 at home last season under Mick Cronin.
+The Bearcats haven’t gotten back-to-back wins in the series since 1994-95.

-Tyrique Jones added 10 points and nine rebounds in only 23 minutes for Xavier.
-Keith Williams scored 15 for Cincinnati, which lost its first crosstown rivalry game under coach John Brannen.
+Tyrique Jones added 10 points and nine rebounds in only 23 minutes for Xavier after being limited by fouls in the first half.
+Keith Williams scored 15 for Cincinnati.

 Marshall made the difference on both ends of the floor.
 He also guarded Cincinnati’s Jarron Cumberland, the American Athletic’s player of the year who had a sore hip and wasn’t much of a factor.
 Cumberland went 4 of 14 and finished with 11 points and four turnovers.